JamiesonLabUTSW/llms-in-action-2025-share/01-Foundations/llm-platform-cheatsheet.md

   - **Shared Projects**: Allows for collaboration where chats, files, and instructions can be shared among a group.
   - **Deep Research**: Can perform thorough investigations across multiple sources and compile organized reports with citations.
 - **Cost Structure**:
-  - **Free**: GPT-4o mini with limited messages (about 10-15 messages per 3 hours)
+  - **Free**: Access to the base GPT-5 model with strict message limits that refresh every few hours.
-  - **Plus**: $20/month - GPT-5, GPT-4o, priority access, 80+ messages per 3 hours
+  - **Plus**: $20/month - Higher message limits for GPT-5, access to GPT-4o, and priority access.
-  - **Team**: $30/month per user (minimum 2 users) - Higher limits, admin controls, shared workspace
+  - **Team/Pro**: $30/month+ per user - Highest limits, access to specialized models like GPT-5 Thinking, admin controls.
-  - **Enterprise**: Custom pricing - HIPAA compliance available, unlimited usage, advanced security
+  - **Enterprise**: Custom pricing - HIPAA compliance available, unlimited usage, advanced security.
 - **Things to Note**:
-  - **Healthcare Warning**: Only Enterprise tier with signed BAA is appropriate for patient data.
+  - **Healthcare Warning**: Only the Enterprise tier with a signed BAA is appropriate for patient data.
-  - **Subscription Tiers (Pro, Team, etc.)**: Paid tiers offer significantly higher usage limits, faster responses, and access to the most powerful models (like GPT-5 Thinking) and advanced features.
-The free tier has stricter limits and may use less powerful models during peak times.
   - The platform and model lineup evolve very rapidly.
 - **Link**: [chat.openai.com](https://chat.openai.com/)